-At March 31, 2017 our cash position was \$10.5 million, with \$5.2 million in the USA and the balance in foreign subsidiaries.
-The change in cash during the quarter resulted primarily from a working capital shift to receivables, inventory, and annual payments of previously accrued 2016 incentive compensation and pension contributions partially offset by net income for the quarter.
+At June 30, 2017 our cash position was \$12.0 million, with \$7.9 million in the USA and the balance in foreign subsidiaries.
+The change in cash during the quarter resulted primarily from earnings for the period.

 Although we have no significant external capital expenditure plans currently, we expect that we will continue to make capital expenditures to support our business.
-We plan to increase our investment in internally developed equipment used for services, rentals, sales demonstration and test equipment as we develop and release new products.
-Capital expenditures are expected to be funded by existing and internally generated funds or lease financing.
+We plan to increase our internally developed rental, sales demonstration and test equipment as we develop and release new products.
+Capital expenditures are expected to be funded by existing and internally generated funds.

 As a result of our significant product development, customer support, selling and marketing efforts, we have required substantial working capital to fund our operations.
-In 2017 and recent years, we have managed balancing profitable operations, while addressing rising costs and foreign exchange rate challenges.
-This included geographic shifts in our operations, optimized real estate usage strategies and differentiated product development and cost strategies.
+We have tried to balance our level of development spending with the goal of profitable operations.
+We have implemented or have initiatives to implement geographic shifts in our operations, optimized real estate usage, reduced exposure to the impact of currency volatility, and additional product development differentiation and cost reductions.

-We believe that we have sufficient cash or working capital available under our operating plan to fund our operations and capital requirements through at least the next one year period.
-We may require additional cash for U.S. operations, which could result in potential repatriation of cash from the \$5.3 million held in our foreign subsidiaries.
+We believe that we have sufficient cash or working capital available under our operating plan to fund our operations and capital requirements through at least the next one-year period.
+We may require additional cash for U.S. operations, which could cause potential repatriation of cash that is held in our foreign subsidiaries.
 Although we have no current repatriation plans, there may be tax and other impediments to any repatriation actions.
 Our working capital may be used to fund possible losses, business growth, project initiatives, share repurchases and business development initiatives including acquisitions, which could reduce our liquidity and result in a requirement for additional cash before that time.
-Any substantial inability to achieve our current business plan could have a material adverse impact on our financial position, liquidity, or results of operations and may require us to reduce expenditures and/or seek additional financing.
+Any substantial inability to achieve our current business plan could have a material adverse impact on our financial position, liquidity, or results of operations and may require us to reduce expenditures and/or seek possible additional financing.